 From the publisher:

-This is a stream of consciousness narrative (#40) for The 52 Book Club's 2025 Reading Challenge.
+This is a title that begins with the letter N (#4) for The 52 Book Club's 2025 Reading Challenge.

 #the52bookclub #the52bookclub2025